Marasmius rotula: Uses

 Marasmius rotula is generally considered inedible, but is not poisonous.
-The mushroom has no distinguishable odor, and its flavor varies from bland or bitter.
-Louis Krieger, writing in National Geographic in the 1920s, noted that the mushroom was used as an addition to gravies and, when used to garnish venison, "adds the appropriate touch of the wild woodlands."
+The mushroom has no distinguishable odor, and its flavor varies from bland to bitter.
+Louis Krieger, writing in National Geographic in the 1920s, noted that the mushroom was used as an addition to gravies and, when used to garnish venison, "adds the appropriate touch of the wild woodlands".
 The fruit bodies will bioaccumulate cadmium: a study of the metal concentration of 15 wild mushroom species of India showed that M. rotula accumulated the highest concentration of that metal.